hongshen-zhu/website-zhs/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a Postdoctoral Fellow of the East Asia Center at the University of Virginia.
-I am previously a postdoctoral fellow at the Center for the Study of Contemporary China at the University of Pennsylvania.
+I am a Postdoctoral Fellow at the East Asia Center of the University of Virginia.
+Previously, I was a postdoctoral fellow at the Center for the Study of Contemporary China at the University of Pennsylvania.
 My research focuses on authoritarian politics, comparative political economy, and Chinese bureaucracy and governance.
-I am interested in using high-frequency and geo-located data to analyse political decsionmaking.
-My work has been featured by the Wall Street Journal, Associated Press, Bloomberg, and others.
+I am interested in using high-frequency and geo-located data to analyze political decision-making.
+My work has been featured in the Wall Street Journal, Associated Press, Bloomberg, and other outlets.

 I earned my Ph.D. in Political Science and M.A. in Economics from Duke University.
-Before that, I studied at the University of Warwick for undergraduate.
+Before that, I completed my undergraduate studies at the University of Warwick.

 You can contact me via email at hongshen@virginia.edu.